-In this section, we prove Theorem 2.1 where with preprocessing we can compute ulam distance (bounded by $k$ ) exactly in time $O(k \log(n))$ .
+In this section, we prove Theorem 1 where with preprocessing we can compute ulam distance (bounded by k) exactly in time $O(k \log(n))$.

-THEOREM 2.1 (PERMUTATION-LCS).
-Given two permutations $X, Y$ of $\{1, \dots, n\}$ with a common string of length at least $n - k$ , we can compute their LCS exactly with $O(n \log(n))$ -time preprocessing and $O(k \log(n))$ -time joint processing.
+Theorem 1 (Permutation-LCS).
+Given two permutations X, Y of $\{1, \dots, n\}$ with a common string of length at least $n - k$, we can compute their LCS exactly with $O(n \log(n))$ -time preprocessing and $O(k \log(n))$ -time joint processing.

-CLAIM 1 (STRUCTURE OF CLOSE PERMUTATIONS).
-If two permutations $X, Y$ of $\{1, \dots, n\}$ share a common string of length at least $n - k$ , then they can be partitioned into $O(k)$ contiguous blocks such that each block of $Y$ has an identical block in $X$ .
+Claim 2 (Structure of close permutations).
+If two permutations X, Y of $\{1, \dots, n\}$ share a common string of length at least $n - k$, then they can be partitioned into $O(k)$ contiguous blocks such that each block of Y has an identical block in X .

-PROOF.
-The shared common string can be partitioned into at most $k + 1$ blocks that are contiguous for $X$ , and similarly for $Y$ .
-The coarsest refinement of both partitions is contiguous on both $X$ and $Y$ and uses at most $2k + 1$ blocks. $\square$
+Proof.
+The shared common string can be partitioned into at most $k + 1$ blocks that are contiguous for X , and similarly for Y .
+The coarsest refinement of both partitions is contiguous on both X and Y and uses at most $2k + 1$ blocks. \square

+Algorithm description

-Algorithm description.
-The preprocessing algorithm (Algorithm ??) constructs $\log(n) + 1$ hash tables.
-The $\ell$ -th hash table corresponds to window size $2^\ell$ ; we use a rolling hash function (e.g. Rabin fingerprint) to construct a hash table of all contiguous substrings of $X$ of length $2^\ell$ in time $O(n)$ .
+The preprocessing algorithm (Algorithm 1) constructs $\log(n) + 1$ hash tables.
+The l -th hash table corresponds to window size 2^l ; we use a rolling hash function (e.g. Rabin fingerprint) to construct a hash table of all contiguous substrings of X of length 2^l in time $O(n)$.

-Algorithm ?? finds the partition into blocks guaranteed in Claim 1.
-At each iteration of the algorithm, it finds the longest contiguous substring of $X$ , starting from XStart that has an identical contiguous substring in $Y$ .
-Using the prestored hashes, this is done in time $O(\log(n))$ .
+Algorithm 2 finds the partition into blocks guaranteed in Claim 2.
+At each iteration of the algorithm, it finds the longest contiguous substring of X , starting from $XStart$ that has an identical contiguous substring in Y .
+Using the prestored hashes, this is done in time $O(\log(n))$.

 Finally, given the partition into blocks, we just have to solve a heaviest increasing substring problem on the $O(k)$ blocks (with weights corresponding to block lengths).
-This can be done in time

-$O(k \log(k))$ using a standard generalization of the classic LIS algorithm (e.g. [32]).
+This can be done in time $O(k \log(k))$ using a standard generalization of the classic LIS algorithm (e.g. [JV92]).
 We provide pseudocode in Algorithm 3 for completeness.

-In the pseudocode below we sometimes abuse notation and think of $X, Y$ as functions from indices to characters, and similarly, we use $Y^{-1}$ to denote the inverse of this function (i.e. given a character it returns its index in $Y$ ).
+In the pseudocode below we sometimes abuse notation and think of X, Y as functions from indices to characters, and similarly, we use Y^{-1} to denote the inverse of this function (i.e. given a character it returns its index in Y).

-Algorithm 1: PREPROCESS( $X$ )
+Algorithm 1: PREPROCESS(X)